 Top 5 Myths: Puerto Rico & Hurricane Maria

-It has been seven months since hurricane Maria plowed through the Island of Puerto Rico with fierce anger.
-The Island has been been devastated by Maria.
-The will of the Puerto Rican people and their resolve to bounce back, is a bright spot in an otherwise bleak situation.
+It has been seven months since Hurricane Maria plowed through the island of Puerto Rico with fierce anger.
+The Island has been devastated by Maria.
+The will of the Puerto Rican people and their resolve to bounce back is a bright spot in an otherwise bleak situation.
 The Island is slowly recovering.
 It is time to debunk some of the false stories about Puerto Rico.

 - The Island is decimated.
 This is false.
-While their is major damage in the Central mountains of Puerto Rico, and the west coast of the island, there are many parts of Puerto Rico that are still accessible.
-San Juan, and the East Coast of Puerto Rico received less damage.
+While there is major damage in the Central mountains of Puerto Rico and the west coast of the island, there are many parts of Puerto Rico that are still accessible.
+San Juan and the East Coast of Puerto Rico received less damage.
 However, there is only one hotel open on the West side of Puerto Rico.
 Visitors can still enjoy a great vacation experience.
-The beaches on the East side are mostly in tact.
+The beaches on the East side are mostly intact.
 Puerto Rico’s tiny Islands of Vieques and Culebra were less damaged than the main Island.

 - The El Yunque Rainforest, the only rainforest in Puerto Rico was heavily damaged.
 However, it too is bouncing back as crews have been working to open sections of it.
 Most island activities are also back to normal.
 Bottom line: the Island looks better than you might expect.
 You can still have a great time in Puerto Rico right now.
 Many volunteers are flocking to Puerto Rico to help.
 Voluntourism is popular.